Big-Life-Lab/PHES-ODM/metadata.md

 -   **value**: The actual measurement value that was obtained through analysis.

 -   **qualityFlag**: Does the reporter suspect the measurement having some quality issues?
 (Boolean)

 -   **notes**: Any additional notes.

-## Sample (Sample.csv) <span id="Sample"><span>

-The sample is a representative volume of wastewater taken from a site which is then analysed by a lab.

--   **ID**: (Primary Key) Unique identification for sample.
-Suggestions: *siteID-date-index*.

--   **site.ID**: (Foreign key) Links with the Site table to describe the location of sampling.

--   **dateTime**: For grab samples this is the *date, time and timezone* the sample was taken.

--   **dateTimeStart**: For integrated time averaged samples this is the *date, time and timezone* the sample was started being taken.

--   **dateTimeEnd**: For integrated time average samples this is the *date, time and timezone* the sample was finished being taken.

--   **type**: Type of sample.

-    -   `primarySludge`: Sludge produced by primary clarifiers
-    -   `rawCollector`: Raw wastewater (in collector system)
-    -   `rawPostGrit`: Raw wastewater after the treatment plant's headworks (post-grit)
-    -   `other`: Other type of site.
-Add description to `typeOther`.

--   **typeOther**: Description for other type of sample not listed in `type`.

--   **collection**: Method used to collect the data.

-    -   `grab sample`: Sample was a simple grab sample
-    -   `contFlowProp`: Continuous flow proportional
-    -   `contConstant`: Continuous constant
-    -   `contOther`: Continuous other
-    -   `discTimeProp`: Discrete time proportional
-    -   `discTimeProp24hq1h`: Discrete time proportional 24-hour composite, every 1 hr
-    -   `discTimeProp24hq4h`: Discrete time proportional 24-hour composite, every 4 hr
-    -   `discTimeProp24hq6h`: Discrete time proportional 24-hour composite, every 6 hr
-    -   `discFlowProp`: Discrete flow proportional
-    -   `discVolumeProp`: Discrete volume proportional
-    -   `discOther`: Discrete other
-    -   `other`: Other type of collection method.
-Add description to `collectionOther`.

--   **collectionOther**: Description for other type of method not listed in `collection`.

--   **collectionTriggerTime** Time between sub-samples for `discTimeProp` numeric value given in minutes.

--   **preTreatment**: Was the sample chemically treated in anyway with the addition of stabilizers or other?
-(Boolean)

--   **preTreatmentDescription**: If `preTreatment` then describe the treatment that was performed.

--   **childID**: If this is a sample with many smaller samples either because of pooling or sub-sampling this indicates *a coma separated list of child sampleIDs*.

--   **parentID** : If this sample has been pooled into one big sample for analysis this indicates the *sampleID of the larger pooled sample*.

--   **sizeL**: Total volume of water or sludge sampled.

--   **samplingTempC**: Temperature that the sample is stored at while it is being sampled.
-This field is mainly relevant for composite samples which are either kept at ambient temperature or refrigerated while being sampled.

--   **mailedOnIce**: Was the sample kept cool while being sent to the lab?
-(Boolean)

--   **storageTempC**: Temperature that the sample is stored at in Celsius.

--   **qualityFlag**: Does the reporter suspect the sample having some quality issues?
-(Boolean)

--   **notes**: Any additional notes.